xericue/somacast/README.md

 ## 🔥 How It Works

-1. User enters text describing how they feel
+1. User speaks describing how they feel
 2. AI performs:
    - Sentiment analysis
    - Emotion classification